 25 Feb Why Didn’t G7FX Register as Its Own Charity?

-Why didn’t Nirav register a charity of his own?
+Why didn’t Neerav register a charity of his own?

-You may be wondering why Nirav decided to contribute to multiple charities instead of a single charity of his choice.
+You may be wondering why Neerav decided to contribute to multiple charities instead of a single charity of his choice.
 He could have even chosen to register a charity of his own!

 There are several reasons for this.
 First, if you want to register a charity for any cause, you have to go through the charity commission.